 What Selling Options Are Available for a Fire-Damaged Mobile Home?

-The property can be sold as-is to investors and cash purchasers or repaired to improve marketability.
-As-is offers lower repair costs and attracts investment purchasers.
+The property can be sold as-is to investors and cash buyers or repaired to improve marketability.
+As-is offers lower repair costs and attracts investment buyers.

 How Important is Property Disclosure When Selling a Fire-Damaged Home in Texas?